simplicitesoftware/module-test-java/README.md

 `TestJava` module definition
 ============================

-This module is for testing Java features
+This module is for testing Java features.

 `TestJavaObject` business object definition
 -------------------------------------------